toaderflorin/eksia/_posts/2017-09-14-es6-modules-node.markdown

 On the surface, they seem similary, but they are not.
 There is a fundamental difference between the two: *the code CommonJS module needs to be executed to see what that module exports, whereas an ES6 module needs only to be parsed (compiled).*

 <pre>
-var MyClass = function () {
+// this code is imperative, so it needs to be run to get the result var MyClass = function () {
 }
 module.exports = MyClass